Section508Coordinators/Dev-Auto-Pipeline-Ex/oast-docs/aws-cloud-example.md

 - Create a new artifact repository
 - You may need to create a 'domain' at this point.
 I'm choosing the same name as my repo and artifact repo - 'temp-oast-ci-cd-examples-task1-cauldron'

-*TURNS OUT THAT THIS IS NOT THE RIGHT TOOL!*

 It appears that this particular artifact repository is not for general purpose artifacts but is meant to host standardized build packages